xackery/talkeq/README.md

 * If you write to this file, talkeq will hot reload the contents and update it's lookup table in memory for mapping users from discord to telnet (eq)
 * You can write a website to edit this file, or by hand, to update talkeq and sync your player IGN tags

+### Troubleshooting

+- **I can talk from in game to discord, but messages in discord to in game fail with "message too small, ignoring, original message:"**: Double check the bot section, and toggle the Message Content Intent option.
+If this is disabled, the bot just sees empty content messages and fails.

 /etc/init.d/talkeq
 change APPDIR/APPBIN, user, and group to your set options